fedora-infra/nuancier/doc/development.rst

 We are also inspecting the code using `pylint
-<http://pypi.python.org/pypi/pylint>`_ and aim of course for a 10/10 code
+<http://pypi.python.org/pypi/pylint>`_ and aim,of course, for a 10/10 code
-(but it is an assymptotic goal).
+(but it is an asymptotic goal).

 .. note:: both pep8 and pylint are available in Fedora via yum: